PlatformAwareProgramming/CloudClusters.jl/README.md

 ## Multiple clusters

-The users can create cluster contracts, as well as deploy clusters from each contract, as many as they need.
+Users can create cluster contracts, as well as deploy clusters from each contract, as many times as they need.
 For example, the following code creates a second cluster contract, named ```my_second_cluster_contract```, asking for a cluster of eight VM instances equipped with exactly eight NVIDIA GPUs of Ada-Lovelace architecture and at least 512GB of memory per node.
 Then, it creates two clusters from ```my_second_cluster_contract```.

 ```julia